Stefanie Reid

-Personal history
+Personal life

 Reid was born in New Zealand to British parents; her father is Scottish and her mother is English.
-The family moved to Toronto, Ontario, Canada when she was aged 4.
+The family moved to Toronto, Canada when she was aged 4.
 Reid lost her right foot in a boating accident, aged 16.
 Her life was saved by a surgeon in Toronto who amputated her right leg below the knee.

 Reid is married to Canadian wheelchair racer Brent Lakatos, and they now live in England where they both train at Loughborough University.
 Reid is a Christian.

+In 2024, Reid campaigned for Nike to allow customers to buy single shoes, rather than pairs, if they were disabled, stating that the company used amputee mannequins in its stores without offering an option to only purchase individual trainers.
+In response, Nike said it was "exploring opportunities."

 Athletics career

 Sports-loving before the accident, she played rugby union, but encountered difficulties after her amputation with referees who felt the artificial leg could injure other players.
 Deciding to concentrate on her studies, she gained a full scholarship to Queen's University to study biochemistry.
 After joining the campus track and field team, three years later she competed at the World Championships.

 Competing for Canada in the 2008 Summer Paralympics in Beijing, China, she won a bronze medal in the women's 200 metres - T44 event, went out in the first round of the women's 100 metres - T44 event and finished fifth in the women's Long jump - F44 event.
 She switched allegiance to Great Britain at the start of 2010.

 In April 2013, it was announced that Reid would feature in the latest campaign for British high-street store Debenhams, the first high street chain to use disabled models in its campaigns.
 Reid's photo was featured in British Vogue magazine in April 2013.
 The imagery celebrates diversity in the retail sector.

 Reid attempted to qualify to represent Scotland in the main long jump competition at the 2014 Commonwealth Games.
 She did not meet the qualifying standard of 6.2 metres, although she set a world record for the T44 class at the Sainsbury's Glasgow Grand Prix (5.47m) whilst attempting to qualify.

 She was appointed Member of the Order of the British Empire (MBE) in the 2018 New Year Honours for services to Paralympic sport.